gbyuvd/ChemMiniQ3-SAbRLo/README.md

   - [x] Chunk V (not included, overfitting perplexity=~3)
   - [x] Chunk VI; lr 7e-6 & disable warmdown (not included, overfitting perplexity=~3)
 - [x] Publish complete pretraining on HF
-- **[ongoing]** Warm up PPO-RL with only Bioaware set on for 4500 steps
+- [x] Warm up PPO-RL with only Bioaware set on for 4500 steps
-- [ ] Test and observe the stability of Mixed Rewards for 4500 steps
+- [x] Test and observe the stability of Mixed Rewards for 4500 steps
 - [ ] Warm up PPO-RL with only SA set on for 7000 steps
 - [ ] Complete RL fine-tuning on verified rewards system.
 - [ ] Upload both warm-up MTP and PPO-RL models to HF repo
-- **[ongoing]** Write demo blocks and demo JupyterNotebook on training from scratch and how to generate using pretrained model(s)
+- [x] Write demo blocks and demo JupyterNotebook on training from scratch and how to generate using pretrained model(s)
 - [ ] Ablation studies
 - **[ongoing]** Implement and validate HF `AutoModel` and `AutoTokenizer` compatibility